danielmerbet/fdom_weather_app/README.md

 # fDOM Weather App

-This repository contains the **fDOM Weather App**, an online tool designed to provide surface (0-5m) fluorescence Dissolved Organic Matter (fDOM) forecasts on a lake based on meteorological and soil data.
+This repository contains the **fDOM Weather App**, an online tool designed to provide fluorescence Dissolved Organic Matter (fDOM) forecasts based on meteorological and soil data.
 The application integrates weather forecast data from the Global Forecast System (GFS) with machine learning models to deliver 7-day fDOM predictions.
-The tool is updated every 3 hours.
+The tool is updated every 3 hours to ensure the most up-to-date information is used.

 ## Features